 What to Bring?

 Pack enough for two weeks.
 Bring both indoor and outdoor clothing appropriate for the season.
-Keep in mind the average high temperature in Newport Beach is between 65-70 degrees, but daily temperatures can fluctuate dramatically.
+The average temperature in Orange County is 70 degrees with sunny weather 70% of the time.
 A hooded sweatshirt is comfortable on a chilly morning that by noon turns warm enough for shorts and a T-shirt, followed by a mild evening suitable for a t-shirt and pants.
 Below are some specific items to bring:

 - All personal hygiene articles including bath soap, deodorant, shampoo, shaving supplies, toothpaste, toothbrush, and feminine hygiene